-The 72 hr. time limit is over Monday at 3 am, but clinics don't open until about 8 am!
+The 72-hour time limit is over Monday at 3 a.m., but clinics don't open until about 8 a.m.!

 Accidents such as these certainly happen and can be quite distressing.
-Emergency contraception (EC), is a very effective method of pregnancy prevention, yet you are concerned you are stretching the time limit for its effectiveness.
-Well, you are in luck.
+Emergency contraception (EC), is a very effective method of pregnancy prevention, yet it sounds like you're concerned you're stretching the time limit for its effectiveness.
+Well, you're in luck.

 It’s true that most EC is more likely to work if you take it very soon after sex that occurs when a birth control method failed or was not used.
 It’s best within the 72-hour window, about 89 percent effective.
 But it does not expire after 72 hours — it may still be effective for as long as five days (120 hours) after having sex.
 The exact effectiveness that many days after is not fully known, partially because there are many other factors besides when the EC was taken, such as age or regularity of periods, that may influence it's effectiveness.
 But you will be taking it just after the 72-hour window, so you may still fall within that 89 percent time period.

 There are other “morning after” pregnancy prevention options out there.
 If you are in need of EC and are also considering an effective, long-term method of birth control, you might consider the intrauterine device (IUD).
 An IUD can be inserted up to 120 hours after sex to prevent pregnancy, but it requires a visit to your health care provider.
-For more information about EC and other long-term birth control methods, check out Alice!’s Contraception archives.Alice!
+For more information about EC and other long-term birth control methods, check out the Contraception category in the Go Ask Alice! archives.Alice!